OpenNMT/OpenNMT-tf/docs/tokenization.md

 * *offline*: use the provided scripts to manually tokenize the text files before the execution and manually detokenize the output for evaluation
 * *online*: configure the execution to apply tokenization and detokenization on-the-fly

-*Note: the `pyonmttok` package is only available on Linux as of now.*
+*Note: the `pyonmttok` package is currently not available on Windows.*

 ## Configuration files